Lump (song): Music video

-The accompanying music video for "Lump", directed by American filmmaker Roman Coppola, takes place in a "boggy marsh" (as the lyrics state).
-The video shows the band singing in a swamp as well as on the stern of a large barge in Elliott Bay interspersed with a silhouette scene of the band performing.
+The accompanying music video for "Lump", directed by American filmmaker Roman Coppola, takes place in a "boggy marsh" (as the opening lyrics state).
+The first half of the video shows the band performing in a swamp while the second half shows them on the stern of a barge in Elliott Bay, interspersed with a scene of the band performing in silhouette.

 Another video was also made for the song.
 This version, commonly referred to as "Lump 2", was considered too disturbing and dark to be aired on MTV (reflecting the band's grunge and post-grunge origins).
 It features the band performing on a dark stage while various people lip sync the lines "She's lump!" during the chorus.
 This version can be found on "Ten Year Super Bonus Special Anniversary Edition" of the Presidents of the United States of America's debut album, and on their YouTube channel.

-In 2023, both versions were re-uploaded to YouTube in high-definition, as well as the other videos from the debut album.
+In 2023, both versions were re-uploaded to YouTube in high-definition, along with the other videos from the band's debut album.